 Checking over your electric bike isn't difficult, nor does it take much time.
 A simple check while washing your electric bike will highlight any issues.

-When it comes to safety, the most important things to keep an eye on are the brakes.
-The extra speed and weight of an electric bike put more demand on the brakes.
+The most important things to keep an eye on are the brakes when it comes to safety.
+An electric bike's extra speed and weight put more demand on the brakes.
 Therefore, you should check the brake pads regularly.
 If the braking material looks very low, you need to change them for new ones.

 Having the correct tire pressures is also very important on an electric bike.
 When you inflate the tires accurately, you can react to emergencies at optimum response time.
 Not to mention you will increase your electric bike's range and significantly improve its handling.